-In 2017, BAPS entered into a partnership with Cenergistic, a leading energy conservation company, to start an energy savings program.
-After over five years of the partnership, the district achieved a cost savings of almost \$4,000,000.
+In Sept.
+2016, BAPS entered into a partnership with Cenergistic, a leading energy conservation company, to start an energy savings program.
+Since then, the Energy Program has saved \$4,754,485, which equals a 22.6% reduction in utility costs for the district.